Isaac Fletcher (British politician)

-Issac Fletcher (1827 – 3 April 1879) was a British ironmaster and Liberal politician who sat in the House of Commons from 1868 to 1879.
-Fletcher committed suicide by revolver on Thursday, 10 April 19, 1879.
+Isaac Fletcher (22 February 1827 – 3 April 1879) was a British ironmaster and Liberal politician who sat in the House of Commons from 1868 to 1879.
+Fletcher committed suicide by revolver on Thursday, April 19, 1879.

 Personal life

 Fletcher was born at Greysouthen, Cumberland, into a Quaker family, the son of John Wilson Fletcher.
 He was elected in the 1868 General Election as MP for Cockermouth as a moderate Liberal.